Bothy: The gardener's bothy

 The Gardeners Chronicle of 1906 rather grandly defines a bothy as “the apartments in a garden allotted for the residence of under gardeners”.
-These came in variety of sizes.
+These came in a variety of sizes.
 An advertisement from 1880 notes “two in bothy”.
-At the other end of the scale was “The Royal Bothy”at Frogmore (near Windsor castle) with accommodation for 24 gardeners, and of sufficient interest to be listed in Scientific American Building Monthly.
+At the other end of the scale was “The Royal Bothy” at Frogmore (near Windsor castle) with accommodation for 24 gardeners, and of sufficient interest to be listed in Scientific American Building Monthly.
 A more recent summary mentions intermediate sized bothys housing three to six gardeners.

 Bothy quality varied as well as the size.
 Frogmore, in 1903, had not only lavatories and dining room, but included a sick room and reading room.
 However at the other extreme one author in 1842 reported: